 A common problem I see is when VMotion fails at the 10% mark with a timeout.
-You might see a dialog popup which says-
+You might see a dialog popup that says-

 Operation timed out